Year of Call:

 Keira’s extensive experience in discrimination cases extends beyond an employment context; she has acted in Equality Act claims in the education, financial services, housing and retail sectors.
 She also has experience in regulatory and public law, particularly with matters relating to discrimination.

-Keira has represented clients in cases involving matters of national security and has been vetted to SC level.
+Keira has represented clients in cases involving matters of national security.

 Keira is co author of the Law Society’s Employment Law Handbook (5th and 6th edition).